Li-Wanhua/AMS/Train_Model/Appearance/README.md

 2. For RGB-VGG-16, enter ./RGB-VGG file.
 Run python program 'python rgb_vgg.py'.
 The initial learning rate is 0.001.
 When loss can't down any further, Then divide learning rate by 2.
 -----
+# Where can I find the Pretrained Model
+1. For Depth-VGG-16, You can download the pretrained model in [here](https://www.baidu.com/)
+2. For RGB-VGG-16, You can download the pretrained model in [here](https://www.baidu.com/)